-Cxxx node1 node2 [C=]val
+Cxxx node1 node2 [C=] value

-The value of a linear capacitor can be a constant, or an expression of parameters.
+The value of a linear capacitor may be a constant, or an expression of parameters.

+Token Description

-Parameter Description Cxxx Name of a capacitor.
-Must begin with C, followed by up to 1023 alphanumeric characters. node1 and node2 Names or numbers of connecting nodes. value capacitance value, in Farads.
+Cxxx Name of a capacitor.
+Must begin with C, followed by up to 1023 alphanumeric characters.

+node1,node2 Names of connecting nodes.

+value Capacitance value, in farads.

-Voltage Shunt
+4. Voltage Shunt